 - Add Flavor at Every Turn – The most flavorful recipes often incorporate multiple flavor steps, from an initial marinade or brining with a seasoned liquid to a flavor-boosting sear on the grill to a topical seasoning blend added toward the end of the cooking process and the finishing touch of sauce or gravy.
 This approach creates deep, complex layers of flavor and boosts craveability.

 - Don’t Forget the Umami – Umami is the fifth flavor (after salty, sweet, sour, and bitter), a deep, savory flavor component that will add that “certain something” that incomplete recipes are often lacking.
-If a recipe seems to need something, try adding an umami ingredient, like tomato paste, Parmesan cheese, bacon, or anchovy.
+If the flavor seems to need something, try adding an umami ingredient, like tomato paste, Parmesan cheese, bacon, or anchovy.

 - Let the Customer Create It – Nothing says craveable like an item customers create themselves, which is the reason so many successful menu concepts allow guests to customize their own meal or pick their own ingredients.
-Many fast-casual and casual concepts, in particular, boast "do-it-yourself menu selections, for example when guests choose among a variety of a mix-and-match seasoned proteins, sauces, and sides.
+Many fast-casual and casual concepts, as well as food bars and custom stations in retail settings, boast "do-it-yourself" selections, for example when guests choose among a variety of a mix-and-match seasoned proteins, sauces, and sides.

 Get Started: Nestlé Professional Action Stations are designed to allow customers to build their own favorite menu items.
 Concepts can be self-service or attended, and include Snacking, Salads, Breakfast Bar, Street Food, Desserts, and International Soup and Noodles.